 The origins of Feast Week date back to the Middle Ages, when villagers would celebrate the feast of Mary Magdalene by bringing the community together and reflecting on helping each other.

 More recently, Feast Week was resurrected in the Summer of 1977 to celebrate the Queen’s Silver Jubilee.
-It was only envisaged that the event was for 1977 only but Feast Week 1977 was so popular that it continues for the next few years as a result of the then committee’s ability to raise financial support on the basis the next ear’s event would only occur if the funds were in place immediately after the current years festival.
+It was envisaged that the event would be a one off but Feast Week 1977 was so popular that it continued.